IntersectMBO/plutus-apps/doc/plutus/architecture/constraints/index.rst

 Distinct isomorphic constraints
 """""""""""""""""""""""""""""""

-Instead of a single `TxConstraint` which is used for both Plutus scripts and creating transactions, we can create two distinct and isomorphic datatypes.
-TODO: Not sure if isomorphic is the right word here.
+Instead of a single `TxConstraint` which is used for both Plutus scripts and creating transactions, we can create two distinct datatypes.

 For example, we could replace `TxConstraint` with: